 Celebrate Walled Towns Day with re-enactments, craft demonstrations, medieval music, food and craft market, boat trips, traditional ‘have-a-go’ craft workshops, children’s traditional games, grand parade and lots more.

 Over to you!
-Have you any more great family suggestions to add?
+What are you planning to go to this summer 2018?
 Let us know in the comments below.